I’ve edited a lot of memoirs and coached a lot of memoir writers during my career.

 This is so key.
 So, I’ll say more.

 As we grow up, and, later, as we move through the world as adults, we absorb a lot of other people’s ideas about who we are.
 This is especially true for those of us who are creative and empathic.
-Psychologist say we creative, empathic people are high in Openness.
+Psychologists say we creative, empathic people are high in Openness.
 We take in the world in big gulps.
 We are sensitive.
 We love to play with reality in our minds.
 Openness makes us wonderful and talented artists, writers, actors, etc.

 And while being high in Openness is a gift, it comes with a downside too.